baselime/docs/getting-started/quick-start.md

 Wide structured events is data your Lambda functions will emit with each invocation.
 Each event contains the context of the invocation, plus any additional field you add to it at runtime.

 Baselime support [OpenTelemetry](https://opentelemetry.io/) to instrument your Lambda functions.

-Moreover, you haven't experiences the power of Observability as Code yet.